-It is widely believed that in June of 1776, President George Washington, George Ross and Robert Morris paid a visit to Betsy Ross at which point they asked her to design and sew the very
+- It is widely believed that in June of 1776, President George Washington, George Ross and Robert Morris paid a visit to Betsy Ross at which point they asked her to design and sew the very first flag.

-After the first flag was sewn, the Pennsylvania State Navy paid her to manufacture
+- After the first flag was sewn, the Pennsylvania State Navy paid her to manufacture flags.

 Betsy Ross Later Years Facts

 - Betsy had made a point of teaching her daughters to sew and before she died, she turned over her upholstery business to them.